WarmUpTill/SceneSwitcher/BUILDING.md

 Now follow the [build instructions for obs-studio](https://obsproject.com/wiki/install-instructions) for your particular platform.

-Note that on Linux systems it might be necessary to additionally install the following packages to fulfill the dependencies to `XTest` and `XScreensaver` - exact command may differ:
+Note that on Linux systems it might be necessary to additionally install the following packages to fulfill the dependencies to `XTest`, `XScreensaver` and `OpenCV` - exact command may differ:
 ```
 sudo apt-get install \
     libxtst-dev \
-    libxss-dev
+    libxss-dev \
+    libopencv-dev
 ```

 ## Compiling out of tree
 ### Prerequisites